akjai/CS4450ParserProject/README.md

 # CS4450ParserProject

-Team members: Ankit Jain, Sam Spell, James Tipton, Thadeus Meneses
+Team members: Ankit Jain, Sam Spell, James Tipton, Thadeus Meneses, Austin Neumann

 Project Requirements:
 In order to run this project, you need to have Java and Antlr4 installed on your device, and the antlr4 library downloaded using: